 Cycling in Killarney

-The Lake Hotel is situated on the main cycling Trails that enter into the Killarney National park.
-Killarney Bike rental is just a short walk from the Hotel and is situated on the Cycling Trails.
+The Lake Hotel is situated on the main cycling trail that enters into the Killarney National park.
+Killarney Bike rental is just a short walk from the Hotel and is situated on the cycling trail.

 1. Cycling to Muckross Abbey, Muckross House, Meeting of the Waters, Torc Waterfall are just some of the points of interest for this trail.

 10 miles / 16 km and very scenic and mostly flat.
 You will pass the Magnificent Abbey that is Muckross Abbey (1448.AD), The Colleen Bawn Rock, Old Copper Mines, Brickeen Bridge, Dinis Cottage and the Meeting of the Waters.
 You can walk over the Old Weir Bridge its very scenic, Arbutus the Strawberry Tree grows here in abundance, when ripe its red otherwise you will find Yellow berries.
 So its back on the bikes and you will arrive at the Main road with cars and buses so be careful for 500 meters before you arrive at Torc Waterfall.
 Now you can pass the toilets and go under the little tunnel under the road and you are back in the Park with no cars or buses.
 After 500 meters on the left is Dundag Beach a freshwater beach popular with locals in hot weather, next on the left is the Muckross Boathouse before you arrive at Muckross House & Gardens.